OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 The agenda for February's Office Add-ins community call is the following:
 David Chesnut will be going over how to create an Excel spreadsheet from your website, populate it with data, and embed your add-in.
-Yun Wang will be providing us with updates on new Word apis that are now available.
+Yun Wang will be updating us on new Word APIs that are now available.
 Nikita Mittal and Juan Balmori Labra will be providing us with updates on the new Outlook extensibility.

 ## Previous calls